Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 In the KVM console terminal, specify

 Paste the password generated when leasing the server in the password input line and press ENTER.
-Note that when typing or pasting a password in Linux, the characters you enter are not displayed on the screen.
+Note that when typing or pasting a password in Linux, the characters you enter will not appear on the screen.

 Tip

-To paste text from the clipboard to the KVM console, use the Paste text here field in the upper right corner.
+To paste clipboard text to the KVM console, use the Paste text here field in the upper right corner.

 Result: